Academic Excellence

 Year 5 Spend three days and two nights at Birrigai Outdoor School.

-Year 6 Spend three days and two nights at Cooba Sport and Recreation Centre.
+Year 6 Spend three days and two nights at Berry Sport and Recreation Centre.

 Kinder Buddies